PalMihani/SkinDiseaseClassificationApp/README.md

 CNN Model Integration: A custom-trained model capable of classifying 10 types of skin diseases with notable accuracy.

-Cloud-hosted Inference: Offloaded image processing to a server to reduce device-side load and improve performance.

 Minimalist UI/UX: Designed for simplicity and accessibility with Figma-backed prototyping.

 🛠️ Tech Stack